Education Marketing Strategies post Covid 19

 Over the past few years surveys reveal that trust in politicians and other bodies, e.g. religious institutions, sporting codes – and sadly science – is at an all-time low.
 What has emerged in recent weeks is that those countries that have a leader and systems they can trust have pulled together well.
 And what enables that trust?
 Values.

-“We all trust in your decision making process because we trust in your values.”
+“We all trust in your decision making process because we trust in your values,” was a comment made by a New Zealander of their PM during New Zealand Level 4 lockdown.

 With that in mind it’s important to be clear on your values, have buy-in from all staff on your values, communicate those values and live those values.